Free Public Service Announcement, Featuring The Gardener Guy™ Paul James, Calls Attention To The Important Role Public Gardens Play in The Community

 ABOUT RAIN BIRD CORPORATION

 Based in Azusa, Calif., Rain Bird Corporation is the leading manufacturer and provider of irrigation products and services.
 Since its beginnings in 1933, Rain Bird has offered the industry's broadest range of irrigation products for farms, golf courses, sports arenas, commercial developments and homes in more than 130 countries around the world.
-Rain Bird has been awarded more than 130 patents, including the first in 1935 for the impact sprinkler.
+Rain Bird has been awarded more than 450 patents worldwide, including the first in 1935 for the impact sprinkler.
 Rain Bird and The Intelligent Use of Water is about using water wisely.
 Its commitment extends beyond products to education, training and services for the industry and the community.
 Rain Bird maintains state-of-the-art manufacturing assembly facilities in the United States, France, and Mexico. www.rainbird.com

 Founded in 1940, Pennsylvania-based American Public Gardens Association is an organization devoted to strengthening the public gardens throughout North America.
 With nearly 70 years of work increasing cooperation and awareness among the gardens, APGA has built a membership of more than 500 public gardens located in all 50 states, the District of Columbia, Canada and seven other countries.
 Their members include public gardens as well as arboreta and zoos.
 APGA has also built up an international network of individual members in the U.S., Canada and 24 other countries.
 The APGA is committed to increasing public awareness for public gardens and supplying resources to the industry.
 Through their leadership and advocacy, public gardens have become vital to public appreciation and understanding of the irreplaceable value of plants. http://www.publicgardens.org